H+H Youth Choruses

 Alyson Greer Espinosa, conductor

-Andrew Milne, assistant conductor
+Andrew Milne, associate conductor

 Dr. Pei-yeh Tsai, collaborative pianist